PowerMops/powermops-site/src/routes/pmops/Lesson-19.md

     and to draw the readout boxes.

 Look at the DRAW: method for class Readout now.
-Note how we exploit the fact that tempRect is set to the view\'s boundary, in local coordinates (which are in effect at this point).
+Note how we exploit the fact that tempRect is set to the view's boundary, in local coordinates (which are in effect at this point).
 Here we erase the previous number that was being displayed and draw the box around the view.
-Next, the
-\'cursor\' where the digits are to be placed is positioned three pixels across and 10 pixels down from the top left corner of the rectangle.
+Next, the 'cursor' where the digits are to be placed is positioned three pixels across and 10 pixels down from the top left corner of the rectangle.

 Now the new digits are printed in a field of 3 digits.
 First we set the